JiagengDing/FTGP-Group2/README.md

 To get started with this application, follow the steps below:

 1. Clone the repository
-2. Install the required dependencies using `npm install`
+2. Install the required dependencies using `npm config set legacy-peer-deps true && npm install`
 3. Compile the Solidity contract using `npm run compile`
 4. Deploy the contract using `npm run deploy`
 5. Start the Next.js server using `npm run dev`